 TERESE GENECCO BIO

-For almost five years, TERESE GENECCO and Her Little Big Band were monthly headliners at the world renowned nightclub, The Iridium, in New York City where they became known as the "longest running nightclub act on Broadway!"
+For five years, TERESE GENECCO and Her Little Big Band were monthly headliners at the world renowned nightclub, The Iridium, in New York City where they became known as the "longest running nightclub act on Broadway!" playing over 100 raucous performances to eagerly enthusiastic audiences.
 Genecco originally jumped on the cabaret/jazz live music scene with her acclaimed tribute to nightclub entertainer Frances Faye (Drunk With Love) that has charmed audiences and critics alike nationwide since its San Francisco and New York City debuts in 2005.

 Among many accolades, this production earned her a place on Time Out New York Magazine’s Top Ten Best Cabaret Shows of the Year list in 2006 and a Bistro Award in 2007.
 The live CD ”Drunk With Love:A Tribute To Frances Faye” was awarded the MAC Award for Best Recording in 2008 (Manhattan Association of Cabarets & Clubs) and appeared on several Top Ten CD lists, including Talkin’Broadway.com and Cabaret Hotline Online.